 “Trust is a major part of being in a relationship and part of trusting another person is believing that they will be there for you when you need them,” said Solomon, in an interview.
 “If you can’t share your money, or have financial conversations, it diminishes that trust.”

 Married couples who have lived and learned say that’s a good practice to adopt.
-A Fidelity Investments retirement survey from 2015 that asked couples for their best piece of advice to newlyweds about handling their finances found the top two responses were to “save for retirement as early as possible” (57 percent) and “make all financial decisions together” (41 percent).
+A Fidelity Investments retirement survey from 2021 that asked couples for their best piece of advice to newlyweds about handling their finances in marriage found the top two responses were to “not take on more debt than you have to” (46 percent), “save for retirement as early as possible” (44 percent), and “make all financial decisions together” (38 percent).
 1

-It’s worth noting that the survey found a disconnect in financial decision-making roles.
+It’s worth noting that prior Fidelity marriage and money surveys found a disconnect in financial decision-making roles.
 In the vast majority of marriages where one party is the primary decision-maker, that person believes his or her partner would not want to be more involved.
 In reality, however, one-third of couples disagree on this answer, suggesting respondents might be underestimating the extent to which the less-involved spouse would like to function better as a team.

 Separate versus shared accounts